amgarton47/CS62data-structures/Git/project/README.md

      ```
      git commit file1.txt
      ```
-     And, again, enter a comment to describe the changes you have made.
+     And, again, enter a comment (including "STEP 3:") to describe the changes you have made.
    * push these changes back to github
      ```
      git push